pedrovgs/Kuronometer/README.md

 Kuronometer [![Build Status](https://travis-ci.org/pedrovgs/Kuronometer.svg?branch=master)](https://travis-ci.org/pedrovgs/Kuronometer)
 ===========

 Kuronometer is a [Gradle Plugin](https://docs.gradle.org/current/userguide/custom_plugins.html) developed using purely functional programming in [Scala](https://www.scala-lang.org/).
-Let's measure how long developers around the world are compiling software!

-Using this tool you can see how long you've been compiling your project during the last day or since the last clean execution using just one command:
+Using this Gradle plugin you can see how long you've been compiling your project during the last day or since the last clean execution using just one command:

 ```
 ./gradlew totalBuildTime